sfigg/commercialization-public/docset/manufacture/iot/update-the-time-server.md

     net start
 	```

-To add the time server for IoT Core images:
+##Update the server in an IoT Core image

 1. Create a package definition file, and add it to the image.
-To learn more, see  Lab 1c: Add a file and a registry setting to an image.
+To learn more, see [Lab 1c: Add a file and a registry setting to an image](add-a-registry-setting-to-an-image.md).
 Sample script:

 	``` syntax
     <OSComponent>